Article I - Policy

 - Under no circumstances should photos of patients or photos depicting the body parts of patients be displayed online unless specific written permission to do so has been obtained from the patient.

-- HIPAA regulations apply to comments made on social networking sites and violators are subject to the same prosecution as with other HIPAA violations.
+- HIPAA regulations apply to comments made on social networking sites and violators are subject to the same prosecution as other HIPAA violations.

 These guidelines were developed after a review of the medical literature as of 2/2/10 as well as reviewing resources and guidelines available from other schools at the AAMC websites.